jmguevarav/molecules/README.md

-#Molecules
+# Molecules

-A repository for the structure of molecules that I find aesthetically pleasing.
+A repository for useful molecular structures that I:

+a) have previously used in my research.
+b) want to use later.
+c) find aesthetically pleasing.